Social security and services of asylum seekers in Finland

 - An asylum seeker has the right to receive such social welfare services that a social welfare professional assesses to be necessary (advice, guidance, dealing with social problems).

 - Adult asylum seekers are entitled to urgent healthcare services.
 They also have the right to receive such health care services that a health care professional assesses to be necessary.

 - Minor asylum seekers are entitled to the same healthcare services as local people.

 - Children under 7 years receive health and development screening at child health clinics, and all children are vaccinated.
 Also vulnerable persons (older persons, pregnant women, persons with disability, persons with long-term illnesses, traumatised persons) receive the health services they need.

 Is it possible that asylum seekers bring infectious diseases to Finland?

 The fast-increasing number of asylum seekers can increase the occurrence of infectious diseases in Finland, for example measles, tuberculosis, polio and diphteria.
-According to the Finnish National Institute for Health and Welfare (THL), Finns are generally very well protected against these diseases.
+According to the Finnish Institute for Health and Welfare (THL), Finns are generally very well protected against these diseases.
 However, in some municipalities the vaccination coverage against measles has decreased.

 Municipalities' social and health services for those who have been granted residence permit

 An asylum seeker who has been granted a residence permit settles in a Finnish municipality.
 He or she is then covered by the same public social and health services as the other inhabitants of the municipality.
 Unaccompanied minors move to municipal family group homes, supported or independent housing or private accommodation.